FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 For convenience, the GEDCOM X conceptual model may be referred to as "GEDCOM X Conceptual Model 1.0".
 This specification uses "GEDCOM X" or "GEDCOM X Conceptual Model" internally.

-This specification is depends on the GEDCOM X Date Format specification identified by [`http://gedcomx.org/date/v1`](https://github.com/FamilySearch/gedcomx/blob/master/specifications/date-format-specification.md).
+This specification depends on the GEDCOM X Date Format specification identified by [`http://gedcomx.org/date/v1`](https://github.com/FamilySearch/gedcomx/blob/master/specifications/date-format-specification.md).

 This specification refers to the GEDCOM X Event Types specification identified